romainligneul/modern-collaborative-writing/README.md

 <!--Here, you can see how easy it is to generate a numbered list in Markdown!
 The leading 1.
 2. etc are sufficient! -->
 However, as efficient as it can be, Markdown alone is not sufficient for academic writing.
-1. First of all, one needs to chose an editor to create and write .md files.
+1. First of all, we need an editor to create and write .md files.
 For this, we will use [Visual Code](https://code.visualstudio.com/) for its stability and its versatility (thanks to its amazing set of extensions).
-2. Second, one needs to install and configure some tool to manage citations and bibliographies.
+2. Second, we need to install and configure some tool to manage citations and bibliographies.
 For this, we will use [Zotero](https://www.zotero.org/) which has also an excellent support and great extensions.
-3. Third, one needs to install and configure some tool to export .md Markdown files to other formats such as .pdf, .dox or event .html files.
+3. Third, we need to install and configure a tool to export .md Markdown files to other formats such as .pdf, .dox or event .html files.
 For this, we will use the universal document converter [Pandoc](https://pandoc.org/).
-4. Fourth, one needs to set up the LiveShare extension of Visual Code in order to allow real-time collaborative writing.
-This extension also allows real-time collaborative coding.
+4. Fourth, we will need to set up a pipeline to collaborate efficiently using Github and the LiveShare extension of Visual Code in order to allow real-time collaborative writing (the same approach also allows real-time collaborative coding).
 It is very well maintained by Microsoft and it is free.
 5. Along the way, we may install other optional software such as [MikTex](https://miktex.org/) to facilitate the writing of equation and export to PDF, or [Mermaid](https://mermaid.js.org/) to write down graphs in Markdown.

 <!--Here you can see an example of strong italic font (in between the *** *** symbols)=-->